Lights, Camera, ACTION

 To help those having to live with the impacts of flooding KnowNow has created the Flood Event Model to achieve this very purpose.
 The aim of the model is to give the user a probability statement of the likelihood of a flood event occurring at a specific location.

 We are halfway on the journey to predicting flood events.
 KnowNow has proved via the STFC Hartree centre that it is possible to have a high probability of predicting an event.
 With an accuracy of 85%!
 The next step is to see how valuable this prediction will be.
 It is here where the business benefit will materialise and provide the justification for running the model.

 proactively.
 The theory is that this type of action has a lower cost and higher positive impact (in terms of safety and infrastructure protection) than maintaining the status quo.

-The workshop will be measuring the success of the new outcome against the current operational procedure.
+The workshop will measure the success of the new outcome against the current operational procedure.
 KnowNow will then work with its partners in Hampshire Fire & Rescue Service, Hampshire County Council, and wider hub partners (such as the Environment Agency) to implement a new proactive service.

 Of course, knowing about a flood event is great for stopping people needing to be rescued from cars in flooded fords but KnowNow can also help other industries too.
 Specifically the new Flood Re organisation.